 Cold intolerance is an abnormal sensitivity to a cold environment or cold temperatures.

-Some people (often very thin women) do not tolerate cold environments because they have very little body fat and are unable to keep warm.
+Some people (often very thin women) do not tolerate cold temperatures because they have very little body fat to help keep them warm.

 Follow the recommended therapy for treating the cause of the problem.